vivilink/sycamore/README.md

 *simulated ARGs for power analysis*

-We simulated 300 random ARGs:
+We simulated 300 random ARGs.
+This produces a tskit object with suffix ".trees" and a variants file with information about all variants contained within the ARG with suffix "_sample_variants.csv"

     python ./ARGWAS.py --task simulate --N 2000 --out sim_rep1 --ploidy 1 --seed 1